-The others file in, Kota B handles the children’s table, We lay out platters of meatloaf, three bowls of mashed, two more with the vegetables and tow more with slices of bread just toasty but not browned.
+The others file in, Kota B handles the children’s table, We lay out platters of meatloaf, three bowls of mashed, two more with the vegetables and two more with slices of bread just toasty but not browned.

 Chloe, “Amazing, simple food is best.”

-Amaya, “it is all simple for you Vesnushki, you do not cook it.”
+Amaya, “It is all simple for you Vesnushki, you do not cook it.”

-Chloe grins, “makes it even better.”
+Chloe grins, “Makes it even better.”